NPoole/BeanCounter/README.md

-# KeychainTapeCounter
+# BeanCounter

+A Simple, Affordable, Counter for Cut Tape and Partial Reels.

-WAIT FOR THE V1 RELEASE BEFORE TRYING TO BUILD YOUR OWN
+WAIT FOR THE V10 RELEASE BEFORE TRYING TO BUILD YOUR OWN